louketo/louketo-proxy/README.md

-   --filter-frame-deny                 enable to the frame deny header (default: false) --content-security-policy value     specify the content security policy --localhost-metrics                 enforces the metrics page can only been requested from 127.0.0.1 (default: false) --cookie-domain value               domain the access cookie is available to, defaults host header --cookie-access-name value          name of the cookie use to hold the access token (default: "kc-access") --cookie-refresh-name value         name of the cookie used to hold the encrypted refresh token (default: "kc-state")
+   --filter-frame-deny                 enable to the frame deny header (default: false) --content-security-policy value     specify the content security policy --localhost-metrics                 enforces the metrics page can only been requested from 127.0.0.1 (default: false) --access-token-duration value       fallback cookie duration for the access token when using refresh tokens (default: 720h0m0s)
+   --cookie-domain value               domain the access cookie is available to, defaults host header --cookie-access-name value          name of the cookie use to hold the access token (default: "kc-access") --cookie-refresh-name value         name of the cookie used to hold the encrypted refresh token (default: "kc-state")